Javier-varez/rusty-boy/README.md

 ## Motivation

-I started this project because, even though several other emulators had been written and ported to the `Playdate` handheld console, I found they ran staggeringly slow to the point that they were unplayable on a real device, specially in revision B of the `Playdate`.
+I started this project because, even though several other emulators had been written and ported to the `Playdate` handheld console, I found they ran staggeringly slow, to the point that they were unplayable on a real device, specially in revision B of the `Playdate`.

 ## Features

-- Emulates of most `DMG` `Game Boy` features.
+- Emulates most of the `DMG` `Game Boy` features.
-- Achieves 70 % to 100 % of the framerate in the `Playdate`, depending on the game and kind of load it requires.
+- Achieves 70 % to 100 % of the framerate in the `Playdate`, depending on the game and the kind of load it requires.
-- Upscales the frame to the size of the `Playdate`, and applies dithering to emulate the gray shades of the original `DMG` Game Boy.
+- Upscales the frame to the size of the `Playdate` screen, and applies dithering to emulate the gray shades of the original `DMG` Game Boy.
 - Emulates `MBC1`, `rom-only` and `MBC3` cartridges.
 Adding support for other mappers should be easy to do.
-- Backs up cartridge ram on exit (no save states).
+- Backs up cartridge RAM on exit (does not actually implement save states).
-- Does not support for `GBC` games, in order to avoid complexity, and because the `Playdate` has a monochrome display, so it wouldn't be that useful.
+- In order to avoid complexity, it does not support `GBC` games.
+And because the `Playdate` has a monochrome display, it wouldn't be that useful.
 - Does not implement sound emulation.
 I hope to work on this in the future, but I suspect it will be quite computationally intensive to run.
 - Passes all CPU, time and interrupt blargg tests.